 California Convergence and Joint Use

-Advancing opportunities for joint use has emerged as one of California Convergence’s top policy priorities and with support from Kaiser Permamnente, has funded Prevention Institute and Public Health Law & Policy to work intensively with four California communities to advance the policy and practice of joint use.
-Building off the work taking place in Earlimart, Los Angeles, San Bernardino and Santa Ana, this one year joint-use project seeks to bring support and expertise to these communities as well as galvanize ontheir local successes by building momentum for advancing joint use at the state-wide level.
+Advancing opportunities for joint use has emerged as one of California Convergence’s top policy priorities and with support from Kaiser Permamente, has funded Prevention Institute and ChangeLab Solutions to work intensively with four California communities to advance the policy and practice of joint use.
+Building off the work taking place in Earlimart, Los Angeles, San Bernardino and Santa Ana, this one year joint-use project seeks to bring support and expertise to these communities as well as galvanize their local successes by building momentum for advancing joint use at the state-wide level.

 Please visit their pages for more information.